Windos/windos.github.io/_posts/2018-01-25-crouton-password.md

 "Something is wrong with my computer.
 Outlook is asking me for my password?!"

-"Let me look… Oh, it looks like your password expired about 15 minutes ago."
+"Let me look...
+Oh, it looks like your password expired about 15 minutes ago."

 "How the heck did that happen, isn't the system meant to give me some warning?"